cisco/lal-build-manager/README.md

 Fetched versions from `lal install` is available in `~/.lal/NAME/VERSION`.

 ## Installation
 Something quick and easy.
-Then run `lal configure` to interactively select docker environment and default arguments to pass through to build scripts and resources.
+Then run `lal configure` to interactively select docker environment and default arguments to pass through to build scripts and resources. `lal configure` will create `~/.lal/lalrc`.

 ### Command Specification
 #### lal install
 lal maintains a map or a multimap `name -> (version -> prebuilt.tar.gz)` through some means.
 Either some web service provides the latter part of the map, through artefactory or whatnot.

+If a third argument is given, install latest available prebuilt into `INPUT` and store the version in the current manifest file.

 #### lal build
 Enters docker container and run the manifest's `build` script in working directory.